devcircus/services/README.md

 Based on the configuration options above, this will create a 'StoreNewTaskService' Definition class and a 'StoreNewTaskHandler' Handler class.

-> Note, if you decide not to use the 'autoload' functionality, in your config file, you can map the Service Definition to the Handler.
+> Note, if you decide not to use the 'autoload' functionality, in your config file, you can explicitly map the Service Definition to the Handler.
 See example below:
 ```php
     'handlers' => [
         'App\Services\Definitions\StoreNewTaskService' => 'App\Services\Handlers\StoreNewTaskHandler',
     ],
 ```
 > If you prefer to autoload your services, be sure 'autoload' is set to true in the servicehandler configuration file.
 (This is the default)
+When autoloading your service/handler mapping, the 'definition_suffix' config option can NOT be empty.

 **To generate a single, self-handling service with a "run" method, add the --self flag.
 Example:**
 ```bash
 php artisan make:service StoreNewTask --self
 ```

 This will generate one service class based on your namespace option in the servicehandler configuration.
-The "run" method on this class will be called when you call a service.
+The "run" method on this class will be executed when you 'call' a service.

 Example Service Definition class: